paradite/computing-terms/README.md

 ![Screenshot of Ubuntu Desktop](https://upload.wikimedia.org/wikipedia/commons/thumb/9/94/Desktop_Ubuntu_13_10.png/800px-Desktop_Ubuntu_13_10.png)

-Ubuntu is a [Debian](https://www.debian.org/)-basedLinux distribution, i.e. an operating system based on Linux.
+Ubuntu is a [Debian](https://www.debian.org/)-based Linux distribution, i.e. an operating system based on Linux.
 It gives you more features on top of Linux.
 It provides a graphical user interface similar to Windows and OS X, and built-in word processing software similar to Microsoft Office.

 Normally when people say install Linux, they are referring to installing a Linux distribution such as Ubuntu.